UCSB-VRL/WildlifeMapper/README.md

 ## Dataset

 See [here](https://bisque2.ece.ucsb.edu/client_service/view?resource=https://bisque2.ece.ucsb.edu/data_service/00-TGbt6MLRm7VCn4mWmVaQsc) for an overview of the datastet.
 The sample dataset can be downloaded [here](https://bisque2.ece.ucsb.edu/client_service/view?resource=https://bisque2.ece.ucsb.edu/data_service/00-TGbt6MLRm7VCn4mWmVaQsc).
-By downloading the datasets you agree that you have read and accepted the terms of the SA-1B Dataset Research License.

 We save masks per image as a json file.
 It can be loaded as a dictionary in python in the below format.